suma737/Playwright-TS-Web-api/README.md

 The framework uses command-line parameters to determine which application and environment to test:

-- `--app`: Specifies the application to test (e.g., sauce-demo, generic)
+- `APP`: Specifies the application to test (e.g., sauce-demo, generic)
-- `--env`: Specifies the environment to test against (e.g., qa, staging, prod)
+- `ENV`: Specifies the environment to test against (e.g., qa, staging, prod)

 Based on these parameters, the framework dynamically determines:
 - Base URL for the application